andreaferrari95/Sunnee-Typescript-Project/README.md

 # Sunnee Beachwear - A Sustainable Fashion Project

+## Notes

+- **The company is entirely fictional**, created solely for this test project.
+- The **main purpose of this project** is to practice TypeScript by building a real-world system model while showcasing how technology can enhance sustainability in fashion.

+---

 ## Project Overview

 **Sunnee** is a fictional brand dedicated to innovating the beachwear industry using exclusively recycled plastic fibers.
 The brand was founded with the vision of reducing ocean pollution while providing high-quality, eco-friendly swimsuits and accessories.
 This TypeScript project models the operational structure of **Sunnee**, focusing on interactions between customers, beachwear products, and sustainable production processes.